-Employees without easy access to a desktop PC are not exactly a marginal group.
-Nowadays, each large company owns an intranet, which is mainly used for distributing documents ie. communication content.
-In most cases, intranets are primarily accessible only via PC.
-In both warehouses, and on the production level, the intranet terminals have become increasingly common during recent years, but haven't exactly gained popularity.
-This lack of engagement is particularly painful, because those employees receiving the least information are also those who need it most.
+These days, every large company owns an intranet, which is mainly used for distributing documents, i.e., communication content.
+In most cases, intranets are accessible primarily via desktop PC.
+But employees who lack easy access to a PC aren't exactly a marginal group.
+And while in recent years intranet terminals have become increasingly common, both in warehouses and on the production level, they haven't exactly grown in popularity.
+This lack of engagement is particularly painful when the employees receiving the least amount of information are the ones who need it most.

 The Benefits of a Digital Employee Communication Channel